Study Destination

 Total Expenses To Study In Germany

-As mentioned above, you will be spending around €11,000+ to study in Germany.
+The total cost of studying in Germany around €11,000 or INR 9,77,892 for an Indian students.
 However, remember that you will be paying the charges of the German blocked account and the student visa only once.
 You will also be drawing the blocked amount in the first year of your studies in Germany.

-Therefore, the regular cost of living and cost of studying in Germany for a student sums up to € 850 - € 1200, based on the city you choose to live in.
+Therefore, the regular cost of living and cost of studying in Germany for a student sums up to €850 - €1200, based on the city you choose to live in.
 Therefore, the cost of studying in Germany for Indian students would be 72,000 1,00,000 INR per month.

 This video will walk you through the best courses and colleges in Germany, along with the reasons to study in Germany for Indian students!